-The Phaius tankervilliae or Phaius tankervilleae, also known as the Phaius Nun’s orchid, is one of the easiest orchid species to grow at home.
+The Phaius tankervilliae or Phaius tankervilleae, also known as the Phaius Nun’s orchid or Nun’s Cap Orchid, is one of the easiest orchid species to grow at home.

 On the other hand, the flower spikes on the nun orchid grow up to 4′ feet tall, so plants will take little room in your window.

-The white nun orchid blooms with a lot of flowers in colors of white, reddish brown and pinky-yellow.
+The white nun orchid blooms with a lot of flowers in colors of white, maroon, reddish brown, and pinky-yellow.
 These fragrant flowers last a very long time during spring.

-The ground orchid is available online or mail order from many orchid specialists.
+The ground orchid is available online or by mail order from many orchid specialists.

-However, due to modern day technology of cloning, more growers now grow Phaius orchid plants as a seasonal crop.
+However, due to modern-day cloning technology, more growers now grow Phaius orchid plants as a seasonal crop.

 Phaius A Terrestrial Orchid